ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 	python main.py nml/namelist.xml

-The Python ~workflow manager~ main.py will parse the namelist (namelist.xml) and call all diagnostic scripts listed in the namelist.
+The Python "workflow manager" *main.py* will parse the namelist (namelist.xml) and call all diagnostic scripts listed in the namelist.
 This sequence is schematicallypython main.py nml/namelist.xml depicted in Figure 2 and involves the following steps:

 1.	parse the namelist
 2.	identify the input files on the file system
 3.	run an NCL script to check and reformat the input files